 4. Deploy a VPN

 Deploy a VPN for secure data transfer between the core system and work systems that employees are using remotely.
-It adds on as an additional layer of security by encrypting data while travelling.
+It adds an additional layer of security by encrypting data while traveling.

-Virtual desktop infrastructure (VDI) allows employees to work in a virtual environment as if they are connected to company’s local network from any place, at any time and from any device that is connected with the Internet.
+Virtual desktop infrastructure (VDI) allows employees to work in a virtual environment as if they are connected to the company’s local network from any place, at any time, and from any device that is connected to the Internet.
 With VDI, data is stored on a server rather than the individual system.
-Not only does it significantly lower down risks to data but also, a lesser amount of bandwidth is required to store it.
+Not only does it significantly lower risks to data but also, a lesser amount of bandwidth is required to store it.